MiteshPandav/MiteshPandav/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Data Analytics, reporting, extraction
+- 🔭 I’m currently working on Data Analytics, Reporting, and Extraction
-- 🌱 I’m currently learning Machine Learning, and Big Data
+- 🌱 I’m currently learning BigData, and Machine Learning
 - 🤔 I’m looking for help with getting freelance work, and open for job offers
 - 📫 My CV: https://miteshpandav.github.io/Resume/
 - Reach me at pandav.mitesh@live.com